kube-zen/zen-watcher/docs/SOURCE_ADAPTERS.md

 ## Generic Source Configuration (Via YAML)

-**No code required!** Zen Watcher supports four input methods that can all be configured using the `ObservationSourceConfig` CRD:
+**No code required!** Zen Watcher supports four input methods that can all be configured using the `Ingester` CRD:

 ### Input Methods Overview